frnsys/port.py/README.md

 ## Running a site

-To preview the built site you can just change into the `.build` director and run Python's built-in HTTP server:
+To preview the built site you can just change into the `.build` directory and run Python's built-in HTTP server:

     python3 -m http.server